refinedev/refine/documentation/docs/api-reference/mantine/hooks/useSelect/index.md

 import DefaultValueLivePreview from "./default-value-live-preview.md";
 import CrudLivePreview from "./crud-live-preview.md";

-`useSelect` hook allows you to manage Mantine [`<Select>`](https://mantine.dev/core/select/) component when records in a resource needs to be used as select options.
+`useSelect` hook allows you to manage Mantine's [`<Select>`](https://mantine.dev/core/select/) component when records in a resource needs to be used as select options.

 This hook uses the `useList` hook for fetching data.
-[Refer to useList hook for details. →](/docs/api-reference/core/hooks/data/useList/)
+[Refer to useList hook documentation for details. →](/docs/api-reference/core/hooks/data/useList/)

 :::info-tip DERIVATIVES
 If you're looking for a complete select library, refine has out-of-the-box support for the libraries below: